Lewis Bellenden: Career

 In 1586 he was Keeper of Blackness Castle.
 In February 1587 he wrote to Lord John Hamilton about Alexander Stewart, a diplomat who was involved in failed negotiations to save the life of Mary, Queen of Scots.
 In August 1587, Bellenden went on the King's progress to Inchmurrin and Dumbarton, and met Richard Douglas at Hamilton.

 On 22 November 1587 he was appointed Keeper of Linlithgow Castle.
 On 24 December 1587 he was appointed (with his cousin Patrick, a son of Patrick Bellenden of Evie) Clerk of the Coquet of Edinburgh.
 This was a kind of customs official.

 Bellenden seems to have been useful in procuring the consent of the clergy to the Act whereby the temporalities of the prelacies were annexed to the Crown in 1587, and was the same year named one of the Commissioners "for satisfying the clergy of the lyferents."

 In 1589 he accompanied King James VI in his matrimonial excursion to Norway.
 James Melville of Halhill mentions that Bellenden did not sail in the king's ship, but in one of three other ships, along with John Carmichael, the Provost of Lincluden, William Keith of Delny, George Home, James Sandilands, and Peter Young.

 James VI wrote from Oslo on 1 December 1589 to John, Lord Hamilton asking him to conclude a lawsuit with Bellenden, who the king described as "a man here that I am so much beholden to at this time".

 He was sent the following spring as Ambassador to the court of Elizabeth, to formally announce the wedding and ask for funds for the royal households.
 He was given 666 Danish dalers from the queen's dowry to fund this diplomatic mission.
 According to David Calderwood, Bellenden was sent to England to ask for English ships to assist the royal fleet during the voyage from Denmark.
 Bellenden was in London by 6 April 1590, he returned in May 1590 without a payment of the annual subsidy money that Elizabeth had begun to usually pay to James VI.
+King James gave him £2,000 Scots.